TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationOptions/Index.rst

 .. important::

-   Don't forget the dot at the end of the array key :code:`directories`.
+  Notice the dot at the end of the :code:`directories` key.
-   This is a convention from the TypoScript parser.
+  This notation must be used for every grouping key and is a convention of the TypoScript parser.